nolte/k8s-home-lab/src/clusters/README.md

 # Clusters

 <!--intro-start-->
-The Cluster structure are the Final configuration from the Seed Job.
+The Cluster structure are the Final configuration from the Seed Job and Required Scripts for handle the Required Infrastructure.

 The **Scope**, from this Overlay Layer are Configure Ingress, Service Auth (oidc) and specific Deployments.